Transfer Credit FAQ for Cornell College

 What about Pass/Fail, Satisfactory/Unsatisfactory, or Credit/No Credit grades?

-Unless the school where you complete the courses defines that grade as C or higher, the course won't transfer.
+Unless the host institution specifically defines a Passing, Satisfactory, or Credit grade as C or higher, the course will not transfer.

 What if I forgot to petition before completing the course?

-What about a college course I took while in high school, or the summer between high school and Cornell?
+What about a college course I took while in high school before coming to Cornell?

-How do I figure out the amount of Cornell course credit I'll receive?
+How do I figure out the amount of Cornell course credit I will receive?

-Divide semester hours by four, quarter hours by six.
+One Cornell credit is equivalent to four semester hours.
+Therefore, you should divide the number of semester hours by four, and quarter hours by six.
 For example, a course carrying three semester hours would transfer to Cornell as 0.75 course credits.
-Results not divisible by .25 are rounded down (e.g. four quarter hours = .50 course credits).
+Results not divisible by .25 are rounded down (e.g. four quarter hours = .50 Cornell credits).

 Is there a limit to the total number of transfer credits I can apply to my degree?

-There are several limits.
-A maximum of 16 Cornell course credits (64 semester or 96 quarter hours) will be accepted in transfer from a junior or community college.
-No more than 1.5 course credits (four semester or six quarter hours) may transfer from correspondence or extension courses.
-If you entered the College as a transfer student and have completed fewer that 16 term credits at Cornell, you must complete your final eight credits in residence and may not transfer credit back to complete your degree.
+- If you entered the college as a transfer student and have completed fewer than 16 term credits at Cornell, you must complete your final eight credits in residence and may not transfer credit back to complete your degree.

 Who determines if a transfer course will fulfill a requirement in my major?

-The relevant Cornell department.
-Again, it should be indicated on your petition.
-Note that in order to satisfy a general education requirement, a transfer course must carry at least three semester or four quarter hours of credit.
+The relevant Cornell department makes this decision.
+You will specify this when completing the petition for transfer of credit.
+Please note that in order to satisfy a general education requirement, a transfer course must carry at least three semester or four quarter hours of credit.

 May I take a course through another school during the academic year, concurrent with my courses at Cornell?